Transitional Doctorate Informational Webinar:

 Will transfer credit be available for any of these courses?

 Yes.
-Up to 5 units may be transferred.
-However, to be eligible a course must be a graduate level course that achieves all the course learning objectives of the designated course.
+Up to five units may be transferred.
+To be eligible, a course must be a graduate level course that achieves all the course learning objectives of the designated course.
 Work experience and CEU courses do not qualify for transfer credit.
-Most Pacific College master’s alumni will earn 5 units of transfer credit making their program 17 units.
+Most Pacific College master’s alumni will earn five units of transfer credit, making their program 17 units.
+Other students may qualify, as well.

 Do official transcripts from previous acupuncture colleges need to be provided as proof of MSAc/MSTOM degree or equivalent completion and coursework?